-Buying a new home is challenging.
+Buying a new condo or a loft can be challenging.
 There are a lot of decisions to be made and a lot of factors to be taken into consideration.

-For most urban professionals, lofts have a certain appeal.
+For most individuals, lofts have a certain appeal.
 The high ceilings, the open spaces, the absence of interior walls and the outer walls made of brick – all together make lofts a trendy choice.
 They are also easy to maintain and conveniently located at a city’s center.